 During your travel keep any receipts of your out of pocket expenses, things like hotel receipts, rental car, gasoline, tolls, etc. that may be needed when you file your voucher at the end.

 First, research your new destination’s rules and regulations about bringing pets.
 Start by contacting your local transportation office to see if there are any breed restrictions, quarantine requirements, and timeline for vaccinations.
-Check the Defense Travel’s Pet site for more information.
+Check the Defense Travel Management Office’s Pet FAQ for more information.

 Will my pet's expenses be reimbursed?